seifertk/siegestats/README.md

 - `php artisan db:seed` will run any database seeders

 ## Typical Workflow
+0. `vagrant up` if your virtual environment is not running
 1. Check out a feature branch
 2. Write code.
 3. Perform Laravel commands inside your virtual environment via `vagrant ssh`